Sripraphai

 watercress salad–tastes better than it looks

 There was no choice put to order some coconut ice cream ($4.00), which was a soothing dessert although one had to dig through a slimy pile of sweet palm seeds to get at the good stuff.
-The yellow bean cakes ($4.00), which resembled uraniam-esque hockey pucks, tasted a little flat on my chili-pepper numbed tongue, but eaten later at home they were a dense, sweet and coconutty treat.
+The yellow bean cakes ($4.00), which resembled uraniam-esque hockey pucks, were a dense, sweet and coconutty treat.

 sripraphai coconut icecream